Lifelong Love of Learning?

 Which response is the best?

 Language is codified.
 Students read into it all the time.
 I am always careful about the feedback I give each student.
+It is so easy to accidentally create disengaged students just by your choice of language.

 There is a famous saying: